Understanding Overtraining and Its Effects

 Physical Effects of Overtraining

 The physical effects of overtraining can be profound and far-reaching.
-One significant consequence is the disruption of hormonal balance within the body.
-Overtraining can lead to elevated levels of cortisol, the stress hormone, which can have detrimental effects on muscle recovery and immune function.
+One significant consequence is the potential disturbance of hormonal balance within the body.
+Overtraining has been associated in some cases with altered levels of key hormones, such as cortisol, the primary stress hormone, and testosterone.
+Elevated or disrupted cortisol levels can have detrimental effects on muscle recovery and immune function.

 Psychological Effects of Overtraining